geek-kb/k8s_security/docs/attack_vectors/compromised_sidecars.md

                       path: "/data/logs/requests.log"
 ```

-Captured API responses contain **JWT tokens, credentials, and user data**.
+These logs could include JWT tokens, user credentials, and sensitive application data.

-### Step 3: Abuse Privileged Sidecars for Host Access
+---

-If a sidecar runs **with elevated privileges**, an attacker can escalate access to the host.
+### 3. Abuse Privileged Sidecars for Host Access

-Example: A misconfigured sidecar with **hostPath volume access**:
+When a sidecar container is deployed with `privileged: true` and mounted to the host, the attacker can interact with the node:

 ```yaml
 apiVersion: v1